PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 changing Pad/MirrorPad options, multiple Add users, statistics, fixed point, pruning, or any of the three production calls.

+Ownership now resides in `passes/stridedslice_pad_concat_bridge_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `95a5555b` are each 1,100 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains the historical private name as a one-return compatibility wrapper.
+All three production calls are unchanged, and the focused module does not import the lowerer.

+Twenty direct owner/wrapper comparisons cover static and dynamic metadata, multiple matches, multiple Add users, Pad and MirrorPad, scalar constants, grouped shared constants, public-output/index-input/wrong-dtype index ownership, public and variable Mul constants, per-axis quantization, unmatched pruning, missing retained/post metadata, malformed options, reverse topology, public intermediates, and duplicate source producers.
+Statistics and complete normalized ModelIR state are identical in every case.
+The mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and